 The government can take a lead in generating the necessary financial reforms and economic policies for sustainability.
 For example, over the long term government could progressively introduce the triple bottom line to the State budget, and could develop a full cost accounting system that better reflects the environment and social costs of decisions.
-The state government also has significant reserves at its disposal and has the potential to stimulate markets in the way it invests these reserves and in the banking and and elsewhere is not a happy one. finance decisions it takes.
+The state government also has significant reserves at its disposal and has the potential to stimulate markets in the way it invests these reserves and in the banking and finance decisions it takes.
 The Department of Treasury of Finance could examine how it may be able to help drive the shift to sustainability through its financial decisions on issues like reserves, investment and banking decisions.